 How to Diagnose Malaria

 Gota espessa is the method officially adopted in Angola for the diagnosis of malaria.
 This exam is simple, effective, low-cost and easy to perform.
-The technique relies on visualization of the parasite by microscope.
-It allows for the quantification and monitoring of the degree of and the differentiation between the main species of Plasmodium.
+The technique relies on the visualization of the parasite by microscope.
+It allows for the quantification and monitoring of the parasite and the differentiation between the main species of Plasmodium.